Federal Tax Credits Guide 2026

 Railroad Track Maintenance Credit

-A credit equal to 50% of qualified railroad track maintenance expenditures paid or incurred by eligible Class II and Class III railroads.
+A credit generally equal to 40% of qualified railroad track maintenance expenditures paid or incurred by eligible Class II and Class III railroads for tax years after 2022, subject to eligible track-mile limits.

 Research and Development Tax Credit